FreshRSS/FreshRSS/docs/en/developers/01_First_steps.md

 You can find the full list of available tags [on the Docker hub](https://hub.docker.com/r/freshrss/freshrss/tags).

-You might want to rebuild the Docker image locally.
-You can do it with:
+If you want to build the Docker image yourself, you can use the following command:

 ```console
 $ make build